vhscom/after-dark/docs/content/module/toxic-swamp.md

 ## Receiving Rewards

-If you're using [The Fire Swamp](#the-fire-swamp) with a configured payout address, you may view your accumulated hash totals and payouts from the {{< external href="https://moneroocean.stream/?dark#/dashboard" text="MoneroOcean Dashboard" />}}:
+If you're using [The Fire Swamp](#the-fire-swamp) with a configured payout address, you may view your accumulated hash metrics and payouts from the {{< external href="https://moneroocean.stream/?dark#/dashboard" text="MoneroOcean Dashboard" />}}:

 {{< figure alt="MoneroOcean Dashboard screenshots"
   src="/images/screenshots/monero-ocean-dashboard-fs8.png"